Jac-Zac/Thesis/README.md

 ### TODO (talk about it):

+- Possibly mixture of experts (like gpt or mistral but for vision)

 - _Donut_ If we want to extract different things for different labels then we just need to split them apart as I said at the start identify the text and work only on that, but I mean he didn't want that I think I should talk about that again

 - [ ] Understand why some images get no prediction and when cropped even slightly they get the exact prediction.